photoprism/photoprism-docs/docs/index.md

 * Our intuitive [user interface](https://demo.photoprism.org/) makes browsing and organizing your photo collection as easy as it should be — whether it’s on a phone, tablet, or desktop computer.
 * Index everything without worrying about duplicates or [RAW to JPEG conversion](developer-guide/media/raw.md).
-* Privacy-preserving face detection and recognition
+* Privacy-preserving face detection and recognition.
 * Automatic [image classification](developer-guide/metadata/classification.md)
   based on Google TensorFlow.
 In addition, our indexer detects _colors_, _chroma_, _luminance_, _quality_, _panoramic projection_,
   _location type_, and many other properties.